-- Faculty and the Regional Directors for Employer Engagement in Energy, Construction, and Utilities and Advanced Manufacturing could work with each other to develop crosssector training programs that provides students with a diverse skill set that can be applied towards occupations in both sectors. - 2.
-To increase completion numbers in Energy, Construction, and Utilities programs, faculty, deans, and the Regional Director for Employer Engagement should review program curriculum and identify programs that may be overdesigned.
+- Faculty and the Regional Employer Engagement Team in Energy, Construction, and Utilities and Advanced Manufacturing could work with each other to develop cross-sector training programs that provides students with a diverse skill set that can be applied towards occupations in both sectors. - 2.
+To increase completion numbers in Energy, Construction, and Utilities programs, faculty, deans, and the Regional Employer Engagement Team should review program curriculum and identify programs that may be overdesigned.
 These are programs that offer more courses than what may be needed in the labor market, creating long-term programs that could actually be shortened by offering fewer courses/credits yet still prepare students for companies' needs.
 In order to track outcomes for students that do not complete programs, colleges should consider using the CTE Outcomes Survey (CTEOS) to better understand why students do not complete programs, their employment status, and their change in earnings after taking community college courses.